colincromar/tesla_curl/README.md

 If supplied, the redacted fields will be replaced with `[REDACTED]` in the curl command.

-If using a raw string as the request body, you can use a regular expression with a capture group to redact the field.
+If a request's body is a string, you can use a regular expression with a capture group to redact the field.
 For example, if you were supplying Tesla with a string body that looked like this-

 ```xml